 "Just how near I ever did come to giving them up, I am willing any one should know who wishes to know if it can be determined.
 Perhaps I have not come so near as some suppose; perhaps not so near as I have supposed myself. . .
 Under what has seemed, for the time, strong provocations to withdraw from the work, I have canvassed the question how far this could reasonably be done, or how much of this work could consistently be surrendered. . .
 A little reflection is sufficient to show that the message, and that which has accompanied it, can not be separated.
-Well, then, says one, the absurdity of this part [the visions] of the work is sufficient to hold a person from giving up this.
+Well, then, says one, the absurdity of this part [the visions] of the work is sufficient to overthrow the other.
+To which I reply, No, for the strength of the other parts is sufficient to hold a person from giving up this.
 And this has been the position I have occupied" ("Replies to Canright," p.
 108).